-The Dry Air Supply (DAS) technology is a simple, low maintenance compressed air drying system that provides water-free, compressed air and ensures that the compressed air system pipework, main receiver and components downstream of the drying module are free of liquid water.
+The Dry Tank Technology (DTT) is a simple, low maintenance compressed air drying system that provides water-free, compressed air and ensures that the compressed air system pipework, main receiver and components downstream of the drying module are free of liquid water.

 The main purpose and unique feature of this system is that water is removed from the compressed gas at the earliest opportunity and in the most efficient manner.
 Removal of water prior to the receiver and the provision of unsaturated air to the receiver ensures no liquid water is present in the system.

-The right most image in Fig.1. indicates the water situation when the DAS technology is used.
+The right most image in Fig.2 indicates the water situation when the Dry Tank Technology is used.
 Since the water is removed at the earliest opportunity and in a controlled manner there is no liquid water present within the receiver or any of the other system components.
-In addition, the water vapour present within the air is below saturation i.e. the dew point temperature of the compressed air is below ambient, so the water will always remain in the vapour state keeping the compressed air system dry.
+In addition, the water vapour present within the air is below saturation i.e. the dew point temperature of the compressed air is below ambient, so the water will always remain in the vapour state keeping the compressed air system liquid water free.

 - Liquid water removal without the use of a refrigerant cooler.